 - We listen to learn.

 Given all the listening we do, we should and would think we’d be good at it!
-In fact most of us are not.
+Most of us are not.
 Depending on the study being quoted, we remember between 25% and 50% of what we hear.
-That means that when we talk to our boss, colleagues, customers or spouse for 10 minutes, they pay attention to less than half of the conversation.
+That means that when we talk to our boss, colleagues, customers, or spouse for 10 minutes, they pay attention to less than half of the conversation.
 This is dismal!

 Turn it around and it reveals that when we are receiving directions or being presented with information, we aren’t hearing the whole message either.
 We hope the important parts are captured in our 25-50% recall, but what if they’re not?

-Clearly, listening is a skill that we can all benefit from improving.
-By becoming a better listener, we will improve our productivity, as well as our ability to influence, persuade and negotiate.
+Listening is a skill that we can all benefit from improving.
+By becoming a better listener, we will improve our productivity, as well as our ability to influence, persuade, and negotiate.
 What’s more, we’ll avoid conflict and misunderstandings.
 All of these are necessary for workplace success!

 In this context, I am sharing a quote from “William Strange Fellow” which provides great insights.